 Truncation and Fragmentation Products

-Partial peptide fragments resulting from incomplete synthesis or post-synthesis degradation (hydrolysis of peptide bonds).
-These are typically smaller than the target peptide and elute at different retention times.
+Partial peptide fragments can result from incomplete synthesis or post-synthesis degradation.
+These fragments are usually smaller than the target peptide and may elute at different retention times.
+HPLC can show the presence of additional peaks; LC-MS can help assign likely identities to those related species.

 HPLC Method Parameters That Matter

-Not all HPLC analyses are created equal.
-The quality and reliability of the purity measurement depends on the method parameters used.
-When evaluating a COA, researchers should look for these key details:
+Not all HPLC analyses are equally informative.
+The quality and reliability of a peptide purity measurement depend on method parameters and documentation quality.
+When evaluating a COA, researchers should look for the following details.

-- Column type: C18 reverse-phase columns (such as Waters XBridge, Agilent Zorbax, or Phenomenex Luna) are standard for peptide analysis.
-The column chemistry affects separation quality.
+- Column type: C18 reverse-phase columns are standard for many peptide analyses, but column chemistry affects separation quality.

-- Particle size: Smaller particles (3 µm or sub-2 µm) provide higher resolution separations than larger particles (5 µm).
-UHPLC (Ultra-High Performance) systems using sub-2 µm particles produce the sharpest peaks and best impurity detection.
+- Particle size: Smaller particles can provide higher-resolution separations than larger particles.
+UHPLC systems using sub-2 micrometer particles can sharpen peaks and improve impurity detection.

 Frequently Asked Questions